Trisdoan/How-to-have-a-balanced-work-life/README.md

  ```
 <img src="images/vif_original dataset_2.png" width="400"/>

-There are some features that are highly correlated between them(above 5)
+There are some features that are highly correlated between them.

 ```python
 # vif for skew df